 They continued to walk in silence.

-These two gloomy creatures were Theo and Mary, born with disfigured faces and deformities, which made them the subject of daily mockery in their small town and the quiet farming community.
+Theo and Mary were born with disfigured faces and deformities, which made them the subject of daily mockery in their small town, a quiet farming community.
 Theo, the husband, was hunchbacked and limped when he walked.
 He had big eyes, crooked teeth, and a large nose that looked like a giant tomato.
 Mary, his wife, had big teeth and a hump on her back.
 Her cheeks were round, and she had a mass of scars, including one that ran from her forehead down to her left chin.

 They lived in a dilapidated shack next to the landfill.
-Cardboard covered the holes in the wall.
+Cardboard covered the holes in the walls.
 Their bed was an old stain-covered mattress they found in the dump.
 To cook their meals, they used an old and rusty portable gas stove, and for light at night, they used gas lamps.
 To make enough money to survive, they rummaged through the landfill or people’s trash cans.
-They took aluminum cans, glass, plastic containers, cardboard boxes, and cartons.
-They sold these things at the recycling center and bought what little food they could buy with their money.
-Almost every day they went to bed half hungry.
+They took aluminum cans, glass, plastic containers, cardboard boxes, and cartons, sold these things at the recycling center, and bought what little food they could buy with their money.
+Almost every day, they went to bed half hungry.

 “I love you so much, Mary.
 You always know what to say to make me feel better.
 You always find the positive in everything,” said Theo, putting his arm around his wife’s shoulder.